When the young pair began their life together, they were full of hope.

 - Pathways—Finding ways (pathways) to fulfill your goals.
 ‘Pathways thinking’ is understanding that one thing can lead to another.

 - Agency—Belief and determination that you can change yourself, overcome obstacles, and achieve your goals.
 ‘Agency thinking’ is believing that you can make things happen.

 To Hope is to have both the Will (Agency) and the Ways (Pathways) to go after desired Goals.

-The late Christopher Peterson, the Arthur F. Thurnau professor of psychology at the University of Michigan in Ann Arbor, and science director of the VIA Institute on Character, once wrote about an interesting experiment on how hope increases our tolerance to pain in a popular post:
+The late professor Christopher Peterson, the author of A Primer In Positive Psychology, once wrote about an interesting experiment on how hope increases our tolerance to pain in a popular post:

 Created from clay, Pandora was the very first woman according to Greek mythology.
-Pandora and Epimethius lived in a world of happiness and bliss.
-As a wedding gift, she was given a box (jar) by Zeus with instruction not to open it.
+Pandora was a gift to Epimetheus from the gods of Olympia.
+As a wedding present, Zeus gave her a box with an explicit instruction to never open it.

-When Pandora sat with deep remorse at the box, she heard a fine whisper.
-“Let me out!”
-Terrified at first to release more trouble into the world, she finally decided that it couldn’t do any more harm than was already done.
+Though terrified at first to release more trouble into the world, but she finally decided that it couldn’t do any more harm than was already done.
 So, she opened the box again — and out flew “a brightly winged creature!”
 Hope!